Home haemodialysis

 What are the benefits of home HD?

-Home HD may be the right choice for you if it suits your medical and physical condition.
-If you have dialysis at home, it gives you flexibility, including being able to have your treatment at a time that suits you.
+• Having dialysis at home gives you more flexibility than hospital-based sessions.
 You may be able to change your dialysis schedule to suit your lifestyle rather than relying on set time slots and transport for hospital appointments.

-You will be able to have your treatment in an environment that is familiar to you, and you can avoid frequent hospital visits.
-In consultation with your kidney team, you may choose to have more dialysis than you would receive in hospital, and this can improve your blood tests, allowing you more freedom with your diet and possibly fluid intake as well.
+• You will be able to have your treatment in an environment which is familiar to you, and you can avoid frequent hospital visits.

 Are there any drawbacks with home HD?

 Most people on home HD manage very well with support from their kidney unit.
-However, there may be times when you need to temporarily stop home HD.
+However, there may be times when you need to temporarily stop home HD for personal or medical reasons.
+When this happens, you will receive dialysis back in hospital or in a specialist unit.

-If you are used to receiving dialysis in hospital or in a specialist until you may find that you miss the companionship of other patients if you move to home HD.
-Remember that it is your choice and you will not be put under any pressure to start home HD if you do not feel that it is the right thing for you.
+Remember that it is your choice and you will not be put under any pressure to start home HD if you do not feel that it is right for you.
 You are free to move back to hospital care at any time if home HD doesn’t work for you.

 Home haemodialysis: download or order Kidney Care UK's information leaflet